massalabs/thyra-plugin-blogNoCode/README.md

-# thyra-plugin-hello-world
+# thyra-plugin-BlogNoCode

-This repository show case how to create a plugin for Thyra.

-It is a simple plugin that only display "Hello world".
+It allows to create and deploy website without coding skills

 It contains a go package user by the other plugins to register them-self to Thyra plugin manager: `pkg/plugin/register.go` Here is how to use it in your plugin: